Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss

-Here, the distribution of points in the color-color plane is represented by the two dashed, black lines in the left-hand panel.
+Here, the distribution of points in the colour-colour plane is represented by the two dashed, black lines in the left-hand panel.
 These lines represent the approximate boundaries of the distribution of spectral indices resulting from the Mach number distribution.
-The trajectory is initially steep, but constant, as lines-of-sight intersect homogeneous populations of CR electrons, which have all cooled for the same amount of time.
+The trajectory is initially steep, but constant, as lines of sight intersect homogeneous populations of CR electrons, which have all cooled for the same amount of time.
 This scenario is shown in the top right panel.
-As time increases, the ``break'' frequency moves leftwards, as shown by the dashed gray line in the same panel.
+As time increases, the `break' frequency moves leftwards, as shown by the dashed grey line in the same panel.
 The spectrum thereby becomes increasingly steep when measured at the same frequencies.
 However, the spectral curvature, which is the relation of the logarithmic slope of the radio surface brightness measured between $\nu_3$ and $\nu_1$, and $\nu_2$ and $\nu_1$, stays the same.
-If this evolution continued, it would result in the continuation of the straight trajectory in the left-hand panel, shown by the light gray, dashed lines.
+If this evolution continued, it would result in the continuation of the straight trajectory in the left-hand panel, shown by the light grey, dashed lines.

 Instead, however, the trajectory flattens.
-This is due to the turbulence in our simulations, which results in lines-of-sight intersecting inhomogeneous populations that have cooled for different amounts of time.
+This is due to the turbulence in our simulations, which results in lines of sight intersecting inhomogeneous populations that have cooled for different amounts of time.
 The result of this scenario is shown in the bottom right panel.
-Lines-of-sight are now contributed to by both cooled spectra (purple line) and by more freshly-injected spectra (lilac line).
-This weakens the curvature of the integrated spectra, reducing the difference between $\alpha^{\nu_3}_{\nu_1}$ and $\alpha^{\nu_2}_{\nu_1}$ and hence flattening the trajectory in the color-color plane as well.
+Lines of sight are now contributed to by both cooled spectra (purple line) and by more freshly injected spectra (lilac line).
+This weakens the curvature of the integrated spectra, reducing the difference between $\alpha^{\nu_3}_{\nu_1}$ and $\alpha^{\nu_2}_{\nu_1}$ and hence flattening the trajectory in the colour-colour plane as well.
 This effect can be seen by comparing the binned spectra in Fig.~\ref{figure:spectra-binned-by-tinj} and Fig.~\ref{figure:spectra-binned-by-distance}, which bin by age and by distance respectively.
 It is clear that binning by distance produces weaker spectral curvature, as we no longer bin over homogeneously cooled populations.